Tbilisi, Georgia

 We invest in quality businesses, managed by exceptional management teams, selling at discounted valuations.
 Intensive, on-the-ground due diligence is conducted on a multi-factor basis to ‘prove’ whether a business meets all three of the hurdles.

 Vanshap employs a rigorous analytical process when evaluating potential investments.
-We construct a concentrated portfolio of 12-15 positions, investing meaningful capital in our best ideas to maximize returns while balancing portfolio risk through reasonable diversification and maintaining low portfolio turnover.
+We construct a concentrated portfolio of typically 7-12 positions, investing meaningful capital in our best ideas to maximize risk-adjusted returns while maintaining low portfolio turnover.
 Our overarching goal is to know the businesses in greater detail than the vast majority of other market participants.

 Investments must achieve a ‘trifecta’ of attractive attributes: